kalxas/rasdaman/doc/main/02_inst-guide.rst

 System Start-up
 ---------------

 Invocation of the ``rasmgr`` executable must be done under the operating system login under which the rasdaman installation has been done, usually (and recommended) ``rasdaman``.
+The service script ``/etc/init.d/rasdaman`` (when rasdaman is installed from the packages) automatically takes care of this.

 Server Federation
 -----------------